-May 21, 2020
+December 18, 2020

-To: Amador-Calaveras Consensus Group (ACCG) Planning Work Group

-From: ACCG community and economic benefits ad hoc committee

-Re: Proposal to integrate community and economic benefits into project review form
+To: Amador-Calaveras Consensus Group (ACCG) Planning Work Group From: ACCG community and economic benefits Planning WG ad hoc committee Re: Proposal to integrate community and economic benefits into project review form

-Our ad hoc work group has met in person and by Zoom several times to discuss the best way to integrate community and economic benefits into the ACCG's project review process.
+Our ad hoc work group has met in person and by Zoom several times over the last 10 months to discuss the best way to integrate community and economic benefits into the ACCG's project review process.
+After receiving initial comments from the full ACCG earlier this fall, the ad hoc engaged in an issue resolution process.
+The attached document reflects the most current version of the project submission form which incorporates the refinements that came out of those discussions.